jdotglove/graphql-layer/README.md

 uvicorn main:app --reload

 # How to test GraphQL Layer
-# 1. Run Server
+ 1. Run Server
-# 2. Navigate to /graphql endpoint
+ 2. Navigate to /graphql endpoint

-# 3a.
-Run a query of similar composition to the below example
+ 3a.
+Run a query of similar composition to the below example q uery {
-query {
-    getOneMessage {
+    getOneMessage(args) {
         body
     }
 }

 # 3b.
 Run a mutation of similar composition to the below example
 mutation {
-    addOneCustomer(firstName: String, lastName: String, phoneString) {
+    addOneCustomer(args) {
         firstName
         lastName
         phone